Blockchain based Resource Governance for Decentralized Web Environments: Blockchain and Trusted Execution Environment Instantiation

 In \cref{fig:implementation}, we visualize the architecture of our ReGov framework instantiation.
 As shown in \cref{sec:framework}, the general framework assumes nodes of the decentralized environment are characterized by separate components dealing with \Compo{data provision} and \Compo{data consumption}.
-The \Compo{Data provision} functionality is implemented in a software we refer to as a \Compo{personal online datastore}.
+The \Compo{Data provision} functionality is implemented in a software component we refer to as a \Compo{personal online datastore}.
 We leverage security guarantees offered by the \Compo{Intel SGX trusted execution environment} in order to implement a \Compo{trusted application} containing the logic for \Compo{data consumption}.
 The \Compo{governance ecosystem} is realized by developing blockchain smart contracts that store information and execute distributed procedures.
-Our implementation involves the \Compo{Ethereum blockchain}\footnote{\url{https://ethereum.org/en/}.
-Accessed: \today} which hosts the \Compo{DTindexing} and \Compo{DTobligations} smart contracts.
+Our implementation involves an \Compo{EVM blockchain}\footnote{Ethereum Virtual Machine (EVM): \url{https://ethereum.org/en/developers/docs/evm/}.
+Accessed: \today.} (i.e., a blockchain based on the Ethereum Virtual Machine) which hosts the \Compo{DTindexing} and \Compo{DTobligations} smart contracts.
 They fulfill the functions of the \Compo{resource indexing} and \Compo{policy governance} components of the general framework, respectively. \Compo{DTindexing} is characterized by a unique instance managing the resource metadata of the decentralized environment.
 Instead, \Compo{DTobligations} is designed to be deployed multiple times.
 Therefore, each \Compo{node} is associated with a specific instance of this smart contract that stores the rules for its resources.
 The tasks performed by the \Compo{governance interface} are executed by blockchain oracles that provide a communication channel between the blockchain and the nodes of the decentralized environment.
-Oracles consist of \Compo{on-chain} components, running in the \Compo{Ethereum blockchain}, and \Compo{off-chain} components, operating within each \Compo{node}.
+Oracles consist of \Compo{on-chain} components, running in the \Compo{EVM blockchain}, and \Compo{off-chain} components, operating within each \Compo{node}.
 We built the resource retrieval process between nodes using the HTTP communication standard.
 By interacting with smart contracts, nodes exchange metadata necessary for resource indexing and monitoring procedures.